inarizushi/fungus-site/docs/recipes/index.md

 2. Note: if you have any unsaved changes for the current scene you need to either save or abandon them before a new scene can be created.

-3. You should now have a shiny new scene, with a Hiearchy containing just one gameObject, a Main Camera.
+3. You should now have a shiny new scene, with a Hierarchy containing just one gameObject, a Main Camera.
 The new scene will have been give the default name "Untitled", which you can see in the title of the Application window:
 <br>
 ![New Scene](./images/006_new_scene/1_default.png "New Scene")
 <br>